 - Spondylolisthesis occurs when a lumbar (low back) vertebral body slips forward over the vertebra below it.

-- Vertebral fractures (burst or compression types) caused by some injury (e.g., fall).
+- Some injury causes vertebral fractures (burst or compression types) (e.g., fall).

 - Spinal tumors are an abnormal growth of cells ( a mass) and are recognized as benign (non-cancerous) or malignant (cancer).

 If you have recently injured your low or lower back, here are some things you can do.

 During the first 24 to 48 hours, use ice wrapped in a towel or cloth.
 Ice will help to reduce swelling, muscle spasms, and pain.
 After that, switch to heat.
 The heat helps warm and relaxes inflamed tissues.

 Caution: Never use a cold or heat source directly on the skin; always wrap it into something.

 Tylenol or Advil, taken according to package instructions, may help reduce inflammation and pain.

 Days of bed rest are no longer recommended; you might have to modify your everyday routine to allow your lower back to recuperate.